marcinduma/LTRCLD-2557/docs/use-case1.md

 Hit **Save** to finish contract configuration.

-Hit **Deploy to sites**
+Hit **Deploy to sites** for contracts to be pushed.

 ### 2. Contract assigment to EPGs

-Just creation of contract doesn't have any imact on traffic.
+Just creation of contract doesn't have any impact on the traffic.
 Contract needs to have at least on Provider EPG and one Consumer EPG to allow communication between them.

-Under View select "temp-AWS-01" click on the **EPG-AWS-01** and under EPG specific setting locate **Contract** section
+Under View select **"temp-AWS-01"** click on the **EPG-AWS-01** and under EPG specific setting locate **Contract** section

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image150.png" width = 800>